gvlaan/dncs-lab/README.md

 ### Vagrant file and provisioning scripts

-The project folder contains the Vagrant file, used to set up all the Virtual Machines (based on Trusty64), and the provisioning scripts for each VM.
+The project folder contains the Vagrant file, used to set up all the Virtual Machines (all based on Trusty64), and the provisioning scripts for each VM.

 #### Router 1

-Router 1 is a VM based on Trusty64.
 Here the code used in the Vagrantfile to create the VM with two different interfaces.
+Then it will execute the provisioning script "router-1.sh"
   ```ruby
     config.vm.define "router-1" do |router1|
       router1.vm.box = "minimal/trusty64"